SIGN UP FOR LEAP'S MONTHLY NEWSLETTER

 Can I recycle my egg cartons at LEAP’s markets?

 Yes!
-Simply give your egg cartons (all kinds: paper, plastic, or styrofoam) to the market manager.
+Simply give your egg cartons (all kinds: paper, plastic, or styrofoam) to the market operator.
 We can take 18 count and 12 count.
 They don’t need to have come from a LEAP vendor.
 We ask that the cartons be clean and dry.
 If you have collected a large quantity, please open and stack them.

 What else can I recycle at LEAP?